chef/effortless/effortless-chef-io/effortless-audit.md

    hab pkg exec $pkg_origin/$pkg_name inspec exec $pkg_prefix/*.tar.gz
    ```

-1. Run Test Kitchen to ensure the profile executes.
+1. Run Test Kitchen to ensure your profile executes.

    Use this command to spin up a CentOS 7 virtual machine (VM) locally and run your profile using the latest Chef InSpec: